squirrel-project/squirrel_nav/README.md

 ```
 There is rviz configuration files in our git repository *alufr_navigation/config*,
 that can be loaded with *Ctrl+O*.

+### Localising in a 2D Gridmap

 Set at first a pose estimate with the button *2D Pose Estimate*
 and move the robot around the map to localise the
 robot.

+### Performing a navigation task

 After that, you can send a navigation goal via the rviz button *2D Nav Goal*.
 The robot should now move to the goal.